dgulinobw/nested_ex/README.md

 %{two: %{one: :target}, two_side: 2}
 ```

-if the path does not exist, nothing changes:
+If the path does not exist, nothing changes:

 ```elixir
 map = %{two: %{one: :target, one_side: 1}, two_side: 2}